will-rowe/signal-check/README.md

 This is a pipeline and analysis notebook for checking the usefulness of signal-data (for viral metagenomics), helping decide if/where to keep it.

+The [nextflow pipeline for long read assembly](pipelines/long-read-assembly.nf) will demux the basecalled output from MinKNOW, run assemblies on the specified barcodes, and then run several different polishing strategies.

 ## workflow

 * demux reads and trim adapters